Debber - Frequently Asked Questions

 provided here can be used for typified models too.
 If parameters specific to your typified model of choice are not estimated themselves,

 you will need to fill these in on your own.
-Debber results ("Model behaviour", "Implied properties"),
+Debber allows you to pick a typified model upfront.
+By default, it

 will use the "abj" typified model, unless the selected taxon is a non-egg-laying mammal (that is, the taxon belongs to any order from